Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 Cassava plants are a key food security crop grown by local farmers in Africa due to the plant's ability to withstand harsh outdoor elements.
 When Cassava plants incur disease, it can devastate a local farmer's crops and income that drastically affects their source of food and quality of life.
 As a data scientist, I have been tasked with helping to identify 4 different types of viral diseases from healthy plants on plant images in an attempt to expedite disease identification and mitigate local African farmer's poor crop yields.

-In this project, I have ~20k images of Cassava plants that I will use to train a disease classification model using a convultional neural network with an accuracy score higher than ~61%.
-By applying transfer learning using EfficientNetB architecture, I yield an accuracy score of ~86% in our model to detect different types of disease or healthy plants.
+In this project, I have ~21k images of Cassava plants that I will use to train a disease classification model using a convultional neural network (CNN) with an accuracy score higher than baseline accuracy of ~61%.
+By applying transfer learning using EfficientNetB architecture and callbacks for early stopping & learning rate reduction, I yield a validation accuracy of ~86% and validation loss of ~44% to detect the 5 different classes of plants.

-For future work, I would like to enhance the CNN by applying Test Time Augmentation.
-I would like to see how well the model performs on larger image files, increase the resolution up to 448x448x3.
+For future work, I would like to enhance this CNN by applying Test Time Augmentation.
+I would like to see how well the model performs on larger image files, increasing the resolution up to 448x448x3.
 I would like to explore other transfer learning architectures that might further improve the baseline chosen in this project.
 And lastly, I would like to try to oversample classes to adjust for imbalanced data presented.

 ## Overview and Background